Hottest Outdoor Living Design Trends for this summer

-Vertical gardens, like the Atlantis Vertical Garden kits, with or without built-in irrigation, are the perfect solution to hide ugly walls or to grow flowers or herbs in tiny spaces where a traditional garden is not possible.
+Vertical gardens, with or without built-in irrigation, are the perfect solution to hide ugly walls or to grow flowers or herbs in tiny spaces where a traditional garden is not possible.

 Show Off Your Timber

-Unless you have a very good reason for camouflaging your timber with thick coats of paint, either a clear varnish or a light stain will be favoured to let the natural beauty shine through.
-While internally, wallpaper is making a comeback in 2018, externally, with tribal themes fashionable, consider bamboo, reed or brushwood screening and leafy plants for privacy screens or to hide ugly fencing or walls.
+Unless you have a good reason for camouflaging your timber with thick coats of paint, a clear varnish or a light stain will be favoured to let the natural beauty shine through.
+While internally, wallpaper is making a comeback externally, with tribal themes fashionable, consider bamboo, reed or brushwood screening and leafy plants for privacy screens or to hide ugly fencing or walls.